rhysd/action-setup-vim/README.md

 Neovim provides releases [on GitHub][neovim-release] and system package managers.

-If you're a Vim and/or Neovim plugin author and your plugin has some tests, you'd like to run them across platforms both on Vim and Neovim (if it supports both). action-setup-vim will help you with only one step.
+If you're an author of Vim and/or Neovim plugin and your plugin has some tests, you'd like to run them across platforms on Vim and/or Neovim. action-setup-vim will help installation with only one step.
 You don't need to separate workflow jobs for each platforms and Vim/Neovim.

 ## Usage